taurusilver7/pokedex/README.md

 Create a Pokemon card component to render the search results or random pokemon results in the search page.
 Add the compare & list buttons based on the pokemon-list page data availability.
 Render the buttons with conditional render.

+Based on the page location (with useLocation() hook), render the corresponding buttons & their respective functions in a card.

+Create a custom search function that takes in the input changes from the input element, and requests the API for response to populate in CardGrid.

+But the rapid change events from input element will increase the API call rate & eat up one's reserves with a few searches.
+Create a debounce utility function to reduce the number of api calls from the search page.

+### Compare

+Add the variable `compareQueue` to the intialState in PokeSlice & add the corresponding interface in the Types.

+Create reducer functions `addToCompare` & `removeFromCompare` to add/remove pokemon to compare page.
+Check if there are pokemon in the compare to avoid adding it multiple times.
+Condition the addition with element index from the initial State compareQueue array.

+Dispatch the actions `addToCompare` in Search page on pokemon card Compare button click-event.

 ## Learn More